-Rush University Medical Centre (Rush) is a not-for-profit healthcare, education, and research enterprise with a 664-bed academic medical centre that includes hospital facilities for adults and children.
-In addition to the University Medical Centre, Rush also includes Rush University, Rush Oak Park Hospital, and Rush Health with a total of 8,000 employees.
+Rush University Medical Center (Rush) is a not-for-profit healthcare, education, and research enterprise with a 664-bed academic medical center that includes hospital facilities for adults and children.
+In addition to the University Medical Center, Rush also includes Rush University, Rush Oak Park Hospital, and Rush Health with a total of 8,000 employees.
 Rush offers residency and fellowship programs in medical and surgical specialties to more than 2,000 students.

 In addition to being a premier medical facility in Illinois, Rush is also committed to the community it serves.
 Recently, Rush founded the EN-Abled Veteran Program, which trains and prepares transitioning military veterans in healthcare IT.
 As a result of the program, veterans from conflicts in Iraq and Afghanistan are learning skills that will help them succeed in the healthcare IT marketplace.

 Rush University Medical Center’s IT leadership knows the importance of providing protection to all levels and types of customers that are on site at the hospital and supporting facilities, such as doctors, nurses, staff, technicians, and patients.
 To provide that protection, they’re always looking for the very best in IT security.
 However, in 2011 Rush realized their former security vendor did not have the tools or the capabilities to defend against a new breed of advanced threats.